-- 1 Do one of the following: - Click the Parallels icon II in the menu bar and choose Configure. - If the Parallels Desktop menu bar is visible at the top of the screen, choose Actions > Configure. - Click Hardware and then click Network.
-2 - In the Network pane, select the appropriate network adapter from the list.
-To connect the 3 virtual machine's adapter to the active network adapter of your Mac, choose Default Adapter.
+- 1 Do one of the following:

+- Click the Parallels icon

+In the menu bar and choose Configure.

+- If the Parallels Desktop menu bar is visible at the top of the screen, choose Actions > Configure.

+- 2 Click Hardware and then click Network.

+- 3 In the Network pane, select the appropriate network adapter from the list.
+To connect the virtual machine's adapter to the active network adapter of your Mac, choose Default Adapter.